 This webinar will convene a panel of experts to discuss how to enhance women’s prospects and leadership skills in the workplace, the value women bring to the boardroom, and further consider the stakeholders responsible for developing an ecosystem that allows more female professionals to become decision-makers.

-Associate Professor of Organizational Behavior, Associate Dean for Executive Education Programs, Director of Research Center of Leadership, Behavioral Science & Psychology
+Associate Professor of Organizational Behavior, Associate Dean for Inclusivity, Diversity and Equity, Executive Academic Director for Executive Education and Director of the Research Center for Leadership, Behavioral Science & Inclusivity, Cheung Kong Graduate School of Business (CKGSB)

 PhD, the R.H.
 Smith School of Business at University of Maryland, College Park